MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 ### Designated runbook worker
 By default, a runbook job will be assigned to a random runbook worker to execute.
 You can change settings for a particular runbook to execute the runbook on a particular runbook worker.

-## Changing runbook settings with the Management Portal
+## Change runbook settings in the Management Portal
 You can change settings for a runbook in the Management Portal from the **Configure** page for the runbook.

 1. In the Management Portal, select **Automation**.